 Fidelity Select Fundranker employs a straightforward investment strategy—invest in Fidelity Investments Select mutual funds that are doing the best right now, and move regularly into better performing funds.

 Fundranker utilizes a technical investment system, which means no guesswork, no predictions, no judgments.
 Each month, Fundranker rates and ranks Fidelity Investments’ 41 Select mutual funds (39 as of June 19, 2009) according to various aspects of their recent performance and selects the top eight funds in which to invest.
-To follow the Fundranker system, typically you’ll make two or three exchanges at the beginning of each month to stay in the top eight funds.
+To follow the Fundranker system, an investor typically would make two or three exchanges at the beginning of each month to stay in the top eight funds.

 Fidelity Select Fundranker’s Top Eight Model Portfolio registered a new all-time highs this month, most recently on January 11, 2017.
 From the hypothetical portfolio’s January 2, 1997, start date through January 11, 2017, it gained a phenomenal 1,440.532% on a total return basis, that is, including reinvested dividends.
 Over that same period, on a total return basis, the S&P 500 Index, as measured by Fidelity 500 Index Fund - Investor Class, gained 339.389%:

 As of December 30, 2016, in a 7-year, 10-month long bull market that started at the depths of the Great Recession, the Top Eight Model Portfolio trailed both the Nasdaq Composite Index and the S&P 500 Index: